svbl/picomrade/README.md

 All done!

-You can now start customizing the piComrade in the way you want, with installing additional applications and configure it to your preference.
+You can now start customizing the piComrade by installing additional packages and configure it to your preferences.

 Enjoy your piComrade and feel free to
 [give me some feedback](https://twitter.com/svblxyz)!